What Is Outreach and Why Do It?

 • Give you a different perspective and/or complement your activity (art-science collaborations)

-• Provide the training you need for your activity (e.g., media training, etc.).
+• Provide training (e.g., media training, etc.)

 Obtain Funding.

 You may have a great outreach idea, but unless you obtain funding it will never be realized.
 Some examples of funding sources include your institution, civic organizations such as the Rotary Club, or libraries, museums, and zoos.
-See resource list for more ideas.
+See the resource list below for more ideas.

 Develop Feedback, Evaluation, and Sustainability.